 How Long it will take

 The general rule of thumb is that it will take about a year to dry an inch of wood; thus, timber can take years to finally dry to the core.
 You will then need to repair it.
 But thankfully, taking the reading will take a couple of minutes.

 Wood will need to have between 6% and 8% moisture content.
-However, it can go right up to 19% depending on the relative humidity, also known as the area’s RH levels.
+However, it can go up to 19% depending on the relative humidity, also known as the area’s RH levels.
 Anything above these numbers could show the possibility of a crack.

 Knowing the moisture levels in the wood may also help you detect cracks before they have a chance to become a problem.
-The moisture meter helps you know what levels are in the wood.
+The moisture meter enables you to understand what levels are in the wood.

 Things to look out for

+Solve the problem as soon as you can.
 If you do not quickly sort out cracks in wood, they are likely to spread.
-It is important to spot them far off or try avoiding them together if it is possible.
-Solve the problem as soon as you can.
+It is important to spot them far off or try avoiding them together if possible.

-The tricky thing with checks is that you can see some of them while not seeing others.
-In most cases, you will find that wood dries along with growth rings rather than across the growth lines.
+The tricky thing with checks is that you can see some of them while not others.
+In most cases, the wood dries along growth rings rather than across the growth lines.
 Knowing when the wood will crack is almost impossible.

 The best thing you can do is keep it away from places and conditions that can exacerbate shrinkage.
 However, keep in mind that shrinking, which leads to cracking, is natural for all wood types.

 There are a couple of reasons why wood shrinks, such as;